aplteam/Tatin/docs/SyntaxReference.md

 ### DeletePackage

 ```
-(statusCode errMsg)←DeletePackage uri
+(statusCode errMsg)←DeletePackage url
 ```

 Deletes a package.

-Whether deleting a package from a Tatin Registry is possible at all depends on the delete policy it operates, which is in turn determined by the INI setting `[CONFIG]DeletePackages`.
+Whether deleting a package from a Tatin Registry is possible at all depends on the delete policy it operates, which is in turn determined by the server's INI setting `[CONFIG]DeletePackages`.
 See [`GetDeletePolicy`](#GetDeletePolicy).

 ### DeprecatePackage